Zen-Possum/TA-Admin-Tools/README.md

 # TA-Mod-Bot
-Work in progress.
+A collection of Python scripts to moderate Team Australia on chess.com.

 **TODO**
+* Clean up earlier files
+* HermesBot
+  * Update
-* Make HermesBot.py compatible with more advanced formatted messages
+  * Make compatible with bold, italics and images
   * Implement a GUI
+  * Randomness and variable clearing
+* Integrate with Google Sheets
+* Write a script to find members in multiple state clubs